 We are sorry to announce that our founding partner, Stan Berliner, passed away peacefully on April 22, 2020.
 Stan was a true icon of the legal community and was known for his legal acumen that helped shape the Silicon Valley as we know it today.
-Stan was a great mentor ad friend to all of us here at Berliner Cohen, LLP.
+Stan was a great mentor and friend to all of us here at Berliner Cohen, LLP.
 Below is our tribute to Stan.
 We, together with Stan’s family, would love to hear your memories of Stan.
-Please feel free to share them at email@example.com.
+Please feel free to share them at firstname.lastname@example.org.
 Our Partner, Andy Faber, wrote a fitting tribute to Stan that we are sharing with you below...

 A Tribute to Stan Berliner

 As we mourn the passing of our founder Sanford A. Berliner, we also salute his accomplishments and strive to continue his legacy.
 We were pleased to be able to honor Stan last summer as we celebrated the 50th Anniversary of the firm founded by Stan and Sam Cohen in 1969.